urbanopt/urbanopt.github.io/README.md

 - Adding your own measures
 - Modifying mapper classes
 - Adding a custom post processor

-In addition, advanced users should refer to the module docs to further customize and modify their modules.
-These docs include a detailed description of all classes and methods in each URBANopt module.
+- Details on classes and methods available to developers

-**This documentation is intended for power users to operate from the command line*
+**This documentation is intended for developers to operate from the command line*

 ## Table of Contents